In order to get the proper mattress for them, consumers need to assess their preferred sleeping positions.

 When it comes to handling motion transfer, memory foam really is the best.
 While the GhostBed has memory foam in its design, the Nectar has thick layers right on top.

 Because of this, the Nectar performs better at cutting down on motion transfer.
-I placed a glass of water on the Nectar and pressed into the surrounding area.
-The water was barely disturbed.
+I placed a glass of water on the Nectar and pressed into the surrounding area, and the water was barely disturbed.
 Also, when Marten moved around on the other side of the mattress, I barely felt his movements on my side.

-Overall, I think the Nectar would be the better choice for couples.
+Overall, I think the Nectar would be the best mattress for couples who don’t want to be disturbed by their partner’s movements.

-See how the GhostBed deals with motion transfer.
+See how the GhostBed deals with motion transfer in the video below.

 Edge Support Differences

 Between these two mattresses, the GhostBed has better edge support.
-It is the firmer, more supportive mattress, so I feel more secure near the edge of the GhostBed.
+It is the firmer, more supportive mattress, so it feels more secure near the edge of the GhostBed.

 Sitting near the edge of the mattress, I feel more comfortable leaning over and tying my shoes.
 Also, when I lie down near the edge of the GhostBed, I feel less like I am going to roll off the mattress.